0xF48/raw-google-geocoder/README.md

 # Keyless Google Geocoder
-`npm install keyless-google-geocoder`

 [![npm][npm]][npm-url]
 [![tests][tests]][tests-url]
+`npm install keyless-google-geocoder`

-Lost your google maps api key? no worries. this tiny module helps you parse and serialize queries straight from google.com/search.
-Works great with addresses in latin.
-Regex support for other characters is welcome.
-Please note that google may change their schema at any time, anyone is welcome to update the regex accordingly and send a pull request!
+Lost your google maps api key?
+No worries, this tiny module helps you parse and serialize queries straight from google.com/search, Works great with addresses in latin but regex support for other characters is welcome.
+Please note that google may change their schema at any time, so anyone is welcome to update the regex accordingly and send a pull request!

 ```javascript
 var request = require('request')